Smoking On A Gas Grill Tutorial

 How do I clean a gas grill?

 You can clean your gas grill by using a Grill Brush.
-The best practice is to heat your grill up and then use the bristles of the brush to rub the grill grate clean.
+The best practice is to heat your grill up and then use the bristles of the brush to rub the cooking grate clean.

 Where can I get a smoker box?

-Take Your Time and Have Fun.
+Don't Forget To Take Your Time and Have Fun.
 It's Just Food!

 There are uncountable recipes and tricks out there, and there are more tools than you can shake a pair of tongs at.
 But if you have a little time, a little skill, and a little investment, you can get great, smoky barbecue results on your backyard gas grill.